ariya/uainfer/README.md

 'Firefox 41 on Android 4.4'
 ```

+(To use this library in a front-end application, see this [JSFiddle demo](http://jsfiddle.net/5467k1tp/))

 For browsers utilizing Chrome/Blink engine (Samsung Browser, Opera, Vivaldi, etc), the result can contain the corresponding equivalent version of Chrome:

 ```js